annegautham/annegautham.github.io/portfolio/laserturret.md

 ![](/assets/images/portfolio/overallLaserTurret.jpg)
 ![](/assets/images/portfolio/insideLaserTurret.jpg)
 ![](/assets/images/portfolio/laserPanTilt.jpg)
 <div class="caption">Schematics and various views of crude contraption.
-It's a basic prototype of my even more advanced project, Sleep Detection Water Turret.
-Essentially, the hardware is a USB camera mounted to a pan tilt servo mechanism and a laser diode.
+It's a basic prototype of a more advanced project, my Sleep Detection Water Turret.
+The hardware is a USB camera mounted to a pan tilt servo mechanism and a laser diode.
 All of this is powered by an Arduino.</div>

 <!---
 <br>